dtysky/gl-matrix-wasm/README.md

 #### Develop demo

-High performance, but could not be used to debug rust sources.
+High performance, could be used to test the production.

 ```sh
 npm run dev-build